 If you're having concrete fixtures poured at your home, either outside (like a patio) or inside (like a concrete garage floor that will be covered with tile), you need to consider whether you'll need grout, and if so, what type.
 Grout helps strengthen floors and walls that have tiles by holding the tiles more firmly in place and preventing moisture from getting to the base material under the tiles.
 If the concrete is out in the open and not covered by extra tile, placing grout between concrete sections also helps stop water from washing away soil under the concrete.
-You’ll have to consider a few things when looking for grout, though.